Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Discussion

 We propose that an equilibrium mechanism is responsible for the pattern speed remaining approximately constant.
 In this scenario, residual negative torque from the dark matter halo balances out the positive torque from the gas phase.
 It has been shown when an analytic bar is forced to rotate at a constant pattern speed for a few Gyr, the halo exerts almost no torque on the bar \citep{2022MNRAS.513..768C}.
 We saw in Fig.~\ref{fig:prop} that the dark matter halo in our simulation is still able to support some negative torque over a several Gyr time span.

 We argue that the following occurs.
 First, the bar is not able to slow down quickly enough due to the positive torque of the infalling gas.
-This causes the resonant halo phase space at a particular pattern speed, $\Omega_{\textrm{p},0}$, to become exhausted and no longer able to support a negative torque.
-Second, the gas is still exerting a positive torque on the bar, and therefore the pattern speed will again increase.
-Since at higher pattern speeds the halo has not yet been totally exhausted, the halo will once again be able to exert a negative torque on the bar.
+This causes the resonant halo phase space at a particular pattern speed, $\Omega_{\textrm{p},0}$, to become mixed and no longer able to support a negative torque.\footnote{In the halo wake picture, this corresponds to the wake becoming fully aligned with the bar.} Second, the gas is still exerting a positive torque on the bar, and therefore the pattern speed will again increase.
+Since at higher pattern speeds the halo has not yet been totally mixed, the halo will once again be able to exert a negative torque on the bar.
 The pattern speed will then settle at a new value slightly higher than $\Omega_{\textrm{p},0}$ where the gas and halo torques cancel.
-Over time, the pattern speed should slowly increase as the halo becomes progressively exhausted.
+Over time, the pattern speed should slowly increase.